gregheo/RWDevCon-WatchKit-1/0-Materials/Session 106 WatchKit I Challenge.markdown

 ![The current project.
 Wall of text!](./assets/challenge-starter.png)

 Your challenge is to update the table row interface to include an icon for the track.
-You'll find images called Beginner, Intermediate, and Advanced already in the asset catalog and you can access a session's track with the `session.track.name` property.
+You'll find images called Beginner, Intermediate, and Advanced already in the **people.xcassets** asset catalog (in the RWDevCon group) and you can access a session's track with the `session.track.name` property.

 The goal is to have the table row look like this:

 ![Table with icons in the rows](./assets/challenge-table-icons.png)

-Feel free to dive right into the challenge!
-If you need some hints along the way, keep reading.
+[Jump ahead to the hints](#hint-1-interface) if you need some help along the way.

 ## Bonus: Session details image
 If you're a smartypants and need an extra task, how about getting the image to show up on the session details page too?